domenicocinque/TDSA/README.md

 # Exercise 2
 > Can you explain the purpose of the orders_items table?

 The order_items table is a _junction table_.
 It contains the primary keys of other tables as foreign keys.
 In our case it allows to connect the orders and products tables.

-The order_items table is a _junction table_.
-It contains the primary keys of other tables as foreign keys.
-In our case it allows to connect the orders and products tables.